 Like black pepper, white pepper comes from the dried fruit of the pepper plant, piper nigrum.
 To make white pepper, the dark outer skin of the pepper fruit is removed by soaking before the seed is dried.
 To make black pepper, unripe pepper berries are picked and then they are dried, which blackens the skin and adds flavor elements.

 White pepper is made from fully ripe pepper berries.
 They are soaked in water for about 10 days, leading to fermentation.
 Then their skins are removed, which also removes some of the hot piperine compound, as well as volatile oils and compounds that give black pepper its aroma.
 As a result, white pepper has a different flavor and heat component than black pepper.

 White pepper is described as being spicier and fruitier than black pepper, but less complex.
-Some say it has a musty or earthy flavor others say slightly smoky.
-It's best to only swap one for the other in small amounts in a recipe if you need to make a substitution.
+Some say it has a musty or earthy flavor, while others say it is slightly smoky.
 White pepper should be added after the dish has been cooked, as overheating can release a bitter flavor.

 Sichuan pepper is a different species entirely, that is not closely related to white or black pepper.
 Its heat element acts in a completely different way.
-It has a slight lemony taste and a different kind of spicy heat, as it can create a tingly numbness in the mouth.
+It has a slight lemony taste and a different kind of spicy heat, creating a tingly numbness in the mouth.

 White pepper is often used to add spice and pepper flavor to white or light-colored foods where visible specks of black pepper would make a less attractive dish.
-White pepper is used in creamed soups, vichyssoise, mashed or whipped potatoes, and clam chowder.
+It is also used in creamed soups, vichyssoise, mashed or whipped potatoes, and clam chowder.
 White pepper is often used in Swedish dishes as well, such as Swedish meatballs with cream sauce and is called "vitpeppar" in Swedish.